Bat Control Information for Seattle Area Homeowners

 There are a few urban myths to dispel when it comes to talking about bat control.
 First of all, bats do not become entangled in peoples’ hair.
 If you hear a bat zip by your head, it most likely saved you from dealing with a mosquito bite.
 Second, less than one bat in 20,000 has Rabies Lyssavirus—more commonly known simply as rabies.
 Third, no species of bat that live in the state of Washington feed on blood.
 And contrary to popular belief, bats aren’t actually blind.

 There are approximately 15 species of bats that call our state home, including the rare Townsend’s Big-eared Bat (Corynorhinus townsendii).
 Head to tail, they can range from the 2.5” Canyon Bat (Parastrellus hesperus) to the 6” Hoary Bat (Lasiurus cinereus).
 The Hoary Bat also has the widest wingspan of local species, at about 17”.
 The species most likely to be seen flying around closer to homes are the Little Brown bat, Yuma Myotis (Myotis yumanensis), Big Brown Bat (Eptesicus fuscus), Pallid Bat (Antrozous pallidus), and the California Myotis (Myotis californicus).
+The most common species of bats often seen flying around human habitat in the Pacific Northwest include the little brown bat, the big brown bat, the pallid bat, and California myotis.

 The Biology and Behavior of Bats